braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 Before completing your Braze implementation, ensure that you have a conversation between your marketing team and your development team regarding your marketing goals.
 When deciding what you want to track, and how you want to track it with Braze, it's useful to consider these goals and work backward from there.
 Reference our case of a [Taxi/Ride-Sharing App][16] at the end of this guide for an example of this process.

-This best practice guide will help you to understand exactly what Braze considers to be a "custom event" vs. a "custom attribute".
+This best practice guide will help you to understand exactly what Braze considers to be a custom event and a custom attribute.

 ## Automatically collected data

 The following events and attributes are captured and updated automatically by the Braze SDK as part of the Session Start and Session End data points, or by the Braze backend.
 You don't need to record them separately as custom events or custom attributes.
-Visit our [SDK primer]({{site.baseurl}}/developer_guide/platform_integration_guides/sdk_primer/) article if you wish to whitelist processes that block the default collection of certain data items (not suggested).
+See our [SDK primer]({{site.baseurl}}/developer_guide/platform_integration_guides/sdk_primer/) article to whitelist processes that block the default collection of certain data items (not suggested).

 #### Usage information
 - First Used App (Time)